Art and Design Fundamentals

 Duration: 1 Year

-Art and Design Fundamentals is a one-year certificate program that provides a solid foundation in art and design.
-It also provides the opportunity for students to assess which area of the visual arts is most appropriate to their individual abilities.
-Effective research, problem-solving, and conceptualization skills are developed to nurture talents and prepare students for future studies in art and design.
-The range of courses provides an opportunity to learn new skills and refine existing skills.
-The portfolio developed in this program will be valuable when applying to specialized art or design programs.
+Students acquire a solid foundation in art and design, and assess which area of the visual arts fits best with their individual proficiencies and interests.
+Effective research, problem-solving, and conceptualization skills are developed to prepare them for future studies in art and design.
+The breadth of hands-on studio art courses available provides an opportunity to learn new skills and techniques, while refining existing ones.
+Students develop a portfolio of their work, which will be valuable when applying to specialized art or design programs.

 Program Learning Outcomes